peterfairfield/anaxis/l/the_silver_mountain.md

  ### Tollstone Keep
  The Whiteshirts have moved into the basements.
 This will be a tough nut to crack.

 Yes, Iorek has contracted the curse of the Silvermen and has now build a blood-cadre of Whiteshirts.
 He has been collecting people from the countryside to infect and study their bloodlines.
 He had determined that he needs blood of the older clans, but hasn't quite caught the bloodline of the serpent that keeps the disease from being rapidly fatal.
 He was unable to get the whole Halfshield family, but he's rapidly gone to work infecting Joanna and Elena with enough Sa to choke a goat and watching how it progresses and kills them.
 So far, there haven't been any results, but Joanna is starting to lose her shit.
-Joanna and Elena are of the most ancient family of High Dara, and her brother is in fact
+Joanna and Elena are of the most ancient family of High Dara, and her brother is in fact Niflar.
+This may indicate to them something of Halfshield's family.

+> What they want them to retrieve is a stone of the family.

+Iorek also has records on histories from the mines, and of objects that were under commission from the City or other large customers.